arduino/help-center-content/content/About Arduino/Arduino Security Bulletins/ASEC-24-001-Vulnerabilities-in-ArduinoModbus-Library.md

 This security bulletin provides important information regarding a security update for the [ArduinoModbus](https://github.com/arduino-libraries/ArduinoModbus) library.

+The library can be included in user-developed firmware to perform Modbus communication on compatible products, such as Arduino Opta and Portenta Machine Control.

 During a security analysis, we identified that the component is impacted by the known vulnerabilities as it implements a vulnerable version of the [libmodbus](https://github.com/stephane/libmodbus) library.

 The indirectly inherited known vulnerabilities which affect the [ArduinoModbus](https://github.com/arduino-libraries/ArduinoModbus) component are:

 * [CVE-2022-0367](https://nvd.nist.gov/vuln/detail/CVE-2022-0367)